 Get Your Vaccination

-Flu vaccinations are available at all Group Health Medical Centers clinics.
+Flu vaccinations will be available late September at all Group Health Medical Centers clinics.
 Ask for the vaccine during your next appointment, or when you're already in a clinic for any other service.
 Vaccinations are also available on a walk-in basis between 8:30 a.m. and 5 p.m., Monday through Friday.
 Check signs at the clinics for vaccine locations.

 Who Should Get a Flu Shot?